pegnet/pegnet/README.md

 We need to add some verification code to the miners, and a few other details, but otherwise anyone can mine on the TestNet.
 To do so, do these 10 things:

-0.0 On Linux or on a virtual machine using Linux
+*Assumes Linux or use of a virtual machine running Linux*

 1. Clone the OracleRecord repository https://github.com/pegnet/OracleRecord